Anaguerrer/PRUEBA_TECNICA/README.md

 Once access is configured, we will install the packages and run the program:

-1. Keep in mind that you must have python3 previously installed in your local environment.
+1. Keep in mind that you must have python3 previously installed in your local environment and a virtual env should be initialized (but not necessarily).

 2. To install the packages, just run the command: "pip3 install -r requirements.txt" It is possible that there are some packages not needed (the configuration has been generated automatically).